Why is summer reading so important?

-Kids and young adults: You do not have to have a library card to participate in summer reading, even if you’re just visiting for the summer.
-Adults do have to have a PWPLS library card to participate in adult Summer Reading.
+Kids and young adults: You do not have to have a library card to participate in Summer Reading, even if you’re just visiting for the summer.
+Adults do have to have a PWPLS library card to participate in Adult Summer Reading.

-Do I have to read books that are a part of the weekly theme?
 Do I have to read anything in particular?

 Can library volunteers participate in summer reading?

 Yes, Summer Reading and regular library volunteers are eligible to participate.

 What happens if I lose my game card?

 Don’t worry – when you come in the first, fifth, or tenth time, a volunteer or staff member enters your accomplishments into our system.
 That way, if you accidentally lose your game card, we can get you a new one right where you left off.

 What happens if I’m going on vacation for the summer or moving away?

 You can participate for any part of Summer Reading (June 11 – August 11).
 If you know you’re going to be out of the area for most of the Summer Reading program, you may want to track your progress